 Research has shown that we are happier when we buy experiences than when we buy things.
 When I buy those five airline tickets or fill the car with gas and pile us all in, I am buying 21 consecutive meals with my family.
-I am buying hours of conversation at the breakfast, lunch and dinner table with my husband and sons and it is worth every penny.
+I am buying hours of conversation at the breakfast, lunch and dinner table with my husband and three sons and it is worth every penny.

 The minute we leave for the airport or get into the car we wrap ourselves tightly into a cocoon and are transformed from a family focused outwardly – communicating with friends and colleagues, immersed in work and study – into a family oblivious to others.
 At each meal we are a world unto ourselves, as we once were when they were small, and our love was all they knew.

 The conversation is the continuation, not literally but in a larger sense, of a dialogue we have had all our of marriage and of all our sons’ lives.
 My husband tells and retells tales of his childhood, our kids finishing the stories with the endings they know and love so well.
 One son complains about the food because that is what he has been doing all of his life and similarly the rest of us continue to ignore him.